prmanjun/learning-library/data-management-library/goldengate/stream-analytics/ggsa/1-ggsa-hwp/1-ggsa-hwp.md

 # Your HelloWorld Pipeline in 10 minutes!

+## About this Lab

-This lab helps you create a basic pipeline, add a query stage and a filter to it, and publish the pipeline; all this in less than 10 minutes!
+This lab helps you to create a basic pipeline, add a query stage and a filter to it, and publish the pipeline; all this in less than 10 minutes!

+*Estimated Lab Time*: 15 minutes

-### **What is a Pipeline?**
+## What is a Pipeline?

 A pipeline includes a sequence of data processing stages such as, Query, Pattern, Rule, Query Group, Custom, and Scoring.
 You can apply business logic to an input data stream, within a pipeline.

+## Objectives
+In this Lab you will:
+- Create a CSV file which contains sample data to be processed
+- Create a File stream
+- Create a Pipeline
+- Add a Query Stage to the source stream
+- Add a Filter to the Query stage
+- Publish the Pipeline

-## **Lab Prerequisites**
+## **Prerequisites**
+This Lab assumes you have:
+- A Free Tier, Paid, or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH

-1. An On-prem or a Marketplace instance of GoldenGate Stream Analytics (GGSA) version 19.1:
+- An On-prem or a Marketplace instance of GoldenGate Stream Analytics (GGSA) version 19.1:

     * For more information on installing GGSA on-prem, see [Installing GoldenGate Stream Analytics](https://docs.oracle.com/en/middleware/fusion-middleware/osa/19.1/install/how-install-goldengate-stream-analytics.html#GUID-13BC895D-6AD1-4398-98E2-B5BE5B14D26B).

     * For more information on using GGSA on Marketplace, see [GoldenGate Stream Analytics on Oracle Cloud Marketplace](https://docs.oracle.com/en/middleware/fusion-middleware/osa/19.1/osamp/getting-started-goldengate-stream-analytics-oci.html#GUID-B488861E-1C43-4177-A1F8-40F8E44754AD).

-2. Mandatory System Settings configured, if you are using an on-prem instance:
+- Mandatory System Settings configured, if you are using an on-prem instance:

     * For configuration instructions, see [Mandatory RTE Configurations](https://docs.oracle.com/en/middleware/fusion-middleware/osa/19.1/using/configuring-runtime-environment.html#GUID-EB33DDFD-7444-434D-8944-059564A453FD).